DSharpPlus/DSharpPlus/docs/articles/commands/command_attributes.md

 ## Custom Attributes
 If the above attributes don't meet your needs, CommandsNext also gives you the option of writing your own!
-Simply create a new class which inherits from `CheckBaseAttribute` and implement the required method.
+Simply create a new class which inherits from @DSharpPlus.CommandsNext.Attributes.CheckBaseAttribute and implement the required method.

 Our example below will only allow a command to be ran during a specified year.
 ```cs